triamnetwork/triam-docs/docs/guides/concepts/triam-toml.md

 `https://DOMAIN/.well-known/triam.toml`

 ## Enabling cross-origin resource sharing (CORS)
-You must enable CORS on the stellar.toml so people can access this file from other sites.
+You must enable CORS on the triam.toml so people can access this file from other sites.
 The following HTTP header *must* be set for a HTTP response for `triam.toml` file request.

 ```
 Access-Control-Allow-Origin: *